Building the content layer of a design system

 Four years later, 90% of the design org was using it daily.

 For four years, I owned the content layer of Fusion, OutSystem’s design system, end-to-end, not as a content strategist handing documents to designers, but as the designer building the layer myself.
-That meant defining concepts, building frameworks, writing guidelines, designing components, getting teams to use them, and building governance to keep it consistent as the product grew.
-I also mentored junior content designers, acting as an informal practice lead, coaching on process, reviewing work, and helping define what “good” looked like for the discipline.

 A configuration is global in scope and often requires additional user action.
 A setting is scoped to a single object or user preference and typically requires only toggling.

-That definition went through three versions.
 Early attempts tried to separate "global" and "system-level" as distinct categories, but two rounds of stakeholder testing showed those terms created more confusion than they resolved.
+Once the trickiest words were wrapped up, I moved onto guidelines.

 • Jobs of content: Six things content can do: Notify, Inform, Educate, Sell, Ask, Represent.
 This became the lens for every alert, tooltip, and empty state and for component decisions.
 A table's main job is to represent data.
 Not sell.
 Not educate.
 That distinction alone resolved dozens of recurring debates.